Last Updated on September 19, 2021

 What To Expect in Tulum

 When I first visited Tulum more than 10 years ago, it was still an off-the-grid destination and many hotels didn’t have air conditioning or even hot water!
 Now, you’ll still find those smaller gems, but it’s also possible to treat yourself to a little more luxury.
-One thing that’s different from other hotel areas in this part of Mexico, though: Tulum does not have large all-inclusive resorts.
+One thing that’s different from other hotel areas in this part of Mexico, though: you won’t find large all-inclusive Tulum resorts.

 Everyone’s dream hotel is different, so I’ve made it easy to skip ahead in this guide based on what your main consideration is.
 All of the hotels in this guide are located on Tulum beach, not in Tulum town or the jungle side of the Tulum Beach Road.